Sylius/Sylius/docs/customization/repository.rst

 How to customize a Repository?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's assume that you would want to find ``Products`` that are the bestsellers in your shop.
+Let's assume that you would want to find products that are the bestsellers in your shop.

 1. Create your own repository class under the ``AppBundle\Repository`` namespace.
 Remember that it has to extend a proper base class.
 How can you check that?